open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 curl http://localhost:8080/vets.html
 ```

-If we look at the collector logs, we can see that one span has been created for the HTTP request with the trace id `16a0a5be5127309858c7c63a76b3f471`:
+If we look at the collector logs, we can see that one span has been created for the HTTP request with the Trace ID `16a0a5be5127309858c7c63a76b3f471` (it will be a different Trace ID in your case):

 ```
 collector-1  | InstrumentationScope io.opentelemetry.spring-webmvc-6.0 2.7.0-alpha